sertxudeveloper/Lyra/Lyra Documentation.md

 By default Lyra will install in its simplest way, if you want to change its working modes please visit the [working modes](#working-modes) section.

-To access to the Lyra dashboard open your prefered browser and navigate to the `/lyra` path in your application.
+To access the Lyra dashboard open your preferred browser and navigate to the `/lyra` path in your application.
 Keep in mind that this route can be modified in the Lyra configuration file.

 ## Working Modes
 Lyra provides two different working modes.

 ### Basic
 The `basic` mode is the default one, it provides full access to all the users using the built-in Laravel authenticator.
-In order to limit the access to only a few users, you should edit the Lyra configuration file.
+To limit the access to only a few users, you should edit the Lyra configuration file.

-In this file you will find an option to select the mode called `authenticator`, make sure is setted to `basic`.
+In that file, you will find an option to select the mode called  `authenticator`, make sure it is set to `basic`.
 Below that option is the `authorized_users` array, in this array you should add the users you want to let to access Lyra.
-Keep in mind that in this mode there's no roles, so all the users will have access to all the resources.
+Keep in mind that in this mode there are no roles, so all the users will have access to all the resources.

 ```php
  "authorized_users" => [